Bunnies to the rescue as virus hits Belgian chocolatiers | Produced by Seattle Times Marketing

 “It is laughing with a hard thing.
 And on the other hand, we still have to keep fun, no?
 It is important to laugh in life.”

 Genevieve Trepant of the Cocoatree chocolate shop in Lonzee, southeast of Brussels, couldn’t agree more.
-And like Persoone, who donated sanitary gel no longer needed in his factory to a hospital, Trepant also thought of the needy.
+And like Persoone, who donated sanitary gel no longer needed in his factory to a local hospital, Trepant also thought of the needy.

 That’s how the Lapinou Solidaire and its partner the Lapinou Confine — the Caring Bunny and the Quarantined Bunny, both adorned with a white mask — were born.
 Customers are encouraged to gift Trepant’s 12-euro ($13) bunnies to local medical staff to show their support.
 Part of the proceeds go to charity.